noseglasses/elf_diff/README.md

 ## Generating Mass-Reports

+__Please note:__ Mass reports have been deprecated and are likely removed from further versions of the software.

 Mass reports require a driver file (yaml syntax) that specifies a list of binaries to compare pair-wise.

 Let's assume you have two pairs of binaries that reside in a directory `/home/my_user`.